A Table Full Of Joy

 • Preheat grill.*

-• While meat is cooking, chop onion and cilantro, and cut limes into wedges.
+• While the meat is cooking, chop the onion and cilantro, and cut the limes into wedges.

-• Remove cooked streak from grill and slice into small pieces.
+• Remove cooked streak from the grill and slice into small pieces.

-• Heat 2 tsps oil in a small fry pan, once hot add a Fresh Red Tortilla.
-Fry* for 20-30 seconds, flip and repeat, then remove from fry pan.
+• Heat 2 tsps oil in a small fry pan; once hot, add a corn tortilla.
+Fry* for 20-30 seconds, flip and repeat, then remove from the fry pan.
 Repeat with remaining tortillas, adding 1-2 more teaspoons of oil when needed.

 • Assemble tacos with meat, cilantro, onion, jalapenos and your favorite salsa.